RePAIRProject/2D-baselines/README.md

 ### Baseline Solvers
 1. **Geometric Greedy Solver**: A baseline solver that iteratively matches fragments based on their geometric properties using a greedy algorithm.
 2. **Genetic Solver**: A solver employing a genetic optimization algorithm that minimizes the bounding box area and overlap errors for fragment arrangement.

-In addition to these, the paper also employed the solver developed by Derech et al. (*"Solving Archaeological Puzzles"*, Pattern Recognition, 119:108065, 2021).
-While this solver is not provided in this repository, its results are referenced in the paper for comparison purposes.
-For more details, refer to their [paper](https://doi.org/10.1016/j.patcog.2021.108065) or [code](https://cgm.technion.ac.il/publications/).
+3. Derech et al. (*"Solving Archaeological Puzzles"*, Pattern Recognition, 119:108065, 2021): We use the code provided by the author.
+The results of the method are referenced in the paper for comparison purposes.
+For more details, refer to their [paper](https://doi.org/10.1016/j.patcog.2021.108065) and [code](https://cgm.technion.ac.il/wp-content/uploads/2024/07/Reassembly2d_Sources.zip) from the authors [website](https://cgm.technion.ac.il/publications/).

 ### Evaluation Metrics
 The repository includes evaluation metrics to assess puzzle-solving performance.
 These metrics account for: